-Over the last year or so, wearing face masks and coverings has become the 2020 accessory we didn't see coming.
+Over the last year or so, wearing face masks and coverings became the 2020 accessory we didn't see coming.
 In order for everyone to stay safe and continue to have some freedom to enjoy and experience NewcastleGateshead - it is mandatory that we wear face masks in multiple settings.
-It is part of recent government guidelines around preventing the spread of Covid-19 continue to evolve.
+It is part of core government guidelines around preventing the spread of Covid-19 continue to evolve.
 Read on to discover current advise around wearing face coverings in NewcastleGateshead and how to feel safe when you are outside your home.